lockedata/lockedev/README.md

 !!!
 Soon-ish the setup should be all automatic !!! (but you'll still need the guidance to LDify existing repos)

-First, create an RStudio project associated with the folder.
-You can gitignore it if you prefer, in the case of the repo not being an R project.
+* First, create an RStudio project associated with the folder.
+You should gitignore in the case of the repo not being an R project.
+Run `usethis::use_build_ignore("projectname.Rproj")`.

 * Add a minimal README using `usethis::use_readme_rmd()` or `usethis::use_readme_md()`.